iamBelugaa/pubsub/README.md

 - Thread-safe operations with proper locking mechanisms.
 - Graceful shutdown capabilities for safe channel closure.
 - Generic support for any payload type.
-- Easy integration into web applications and microservices.

 ## Installation